I have central air-conditioning in my apartment, and it’s controlled by a remote, employing IR signals to send commands to the A/C control unit.

 Here I will describe some of the design consideration behind that program.

-First thing – the program is actually only a module that is part of a larger program (remember? sending an IR signal using an Arduino, while listening for a beep?), so the module must offer a convenient API – which is the MicAnalyzer class.
-The user program instantiates a MicAnalyzer object, with parameters for recording (sample rate and such) and detecting (beep central frequency and time-span, and energy and noise thresholds), and then can invoke several methods on the object:
+First thing – the program is actually only a module that is part of a larger program (remember? sending an IR signal using an Arduino, while listening for a beep?), so the module must offer a convenient API – which is the MicAnalyzer

-• start_listen: Activates a listening thread, that uses PyAlsaAudio to collect live real-time samples from the microphone and write them to a processing queue.
-The method takes a rec_time parameter that determines the maximal length of the recording session (in seconds), along with other test/debug parameters (more on that later).
+: Activates a listening thread, that uses PyAlsaAudio to collect live real-time samples from the microphone and write them to a processing queue.
+The method takes arec_time

-• is_beep: Assuming a listening session was activated (if not, it will simply return immediately with False), the method will process a sliding window of the sample (e.g. a half-second window taken every 0.1 second), calculating the spectrum of the windowed signal for every window (using NumPy’s FFT), and return True if the signal energy (integrated over a narrow band around the expected beep central frequency) exceeds a “beep-threshold” (as read from a threshold file).
-In case a beep is detected, the method will stop the listening thread (before timeout), and wait for it to terminate before returning to the caller.
+: Assuming a listening session was activated (if not, it will simply return immediately with False), the method will process a sliding window of the sample (e.g. a half-second window taken every 0.1 second), calculating the spectrum of the windowed signal for every window (using NumPy’s FFT), and return True if the signal energy (integrated over a narrow band around the expected beep central frequency) exceeds a “beep-threshold” (as read from a threshold file).
+In case a beep is detected, the method will stop the listening thread (before timeout), and wait for it to terminate before returning to the caller.energy_generator

-• energy_generator: As the name implies, this is a generator-method.
-It is used by is_beep, to iterate over windowed samples, yielding the integrated signal energy that is_beep compares against the threshold.
-The method actually yields tuple of the form (timestamp, integrated_energy), where the integrated_energy is for the time-window that ends at time timestamp.
+.
 The method may be used directly by external users if they wish to (for instance, I used it directly in order to produce signal energy graphs for debugging and awesome, as well as for calibrating the beep-threshold, and generally for testing and debugging the module).

 Graphing the audio signal energy

-The signal energy graph above was produced using the graph function in the module (see in code).
-Given the MicAnalyzer class described above, creating the graph is pretty straight forward – so the graph function can be quite short and concise.
-It simply instantiates an object of that class, starts a listening session, iterates over the energy_generator iterator method of the object – appending yielded timestamps and energy values to internal lists, and uses the matplotlib Python library to plot the energy values (y-axis) as function of the timestamp value (x-axis), adding axis labels and graph title.
+iterator method of the object – appending yielded timestamps and energy values to internal lists, and uses the matplotlib Python library to plot the energy values (y-axis) as function of the timestamp value (x-axis), adding axis labels and graph title.
 For fun, the plot is XKCDified (which requires matplotlib >= 3.0).

 Calibrating the Beep threshold